wwt/dcauto-study-resources/docs/sections/section_2.md

 ??? abstract "Development Environment Resources"

     !!! attention
-        - The links below require that the local Jupyter Lab server is active and listening on [**http://localhost:8888**](http://localhost:8888 "Jupyter Lab Server"){target=_blank}
+        - The links below require that the local JupyterLab server is active and listening on [**http://localhost:8888**](http://localhost:8888 "JupyterLab Server"){target=_blank}
-            - The Visual Studio Code Development Environment automatically activates the Jupyter Lab server.
+            - The Visual Studio Code Development Environment automatically activates the JupyterLab server.

-        !!! question "New to Jupyter Lab?
-[Click Here for an Overview](appendix_b.md "Jupyter Lab Overview"){target=_blank}"
+        !!! question "New to JupyterLab?
+[Click Here for an Overview](appendix_b.md "JupyterLab Overview"){target=_blank}"

         !!! tip
             - You may also use Visual Studio Code to explore the same code samples and hands-on exercises.
 The **resources** folder within the Development Environment Container contains all of the source files.